Principles upon which the SAP Mentor magic is built.

 Lead by Example

-You are not better or worse than anyone else.
+We are not better or worse than anyone else.
 Help people overcome problems by sharing positive examples.

 - Own the right to be the voice of the community by being more active than most.

-- Surprise us.
+- Surprise us and everyone.

 - Share the love.

-Constructive in Your Criticisms
+Constructive in Our Criticisms

-- Voice your criticism directly to SAP first.
+- Voice criticisms directly to SAP first.

-- Give SAP the chance to react.
+- SAP gets a chance to react.

 - Get out and talk to people!

-- Share experiences with all.
+- Share experiences.

-- Respect opinion of all.
+- Respect opinions of others.